Eccentric Regularization: Minimizing Hyperspherical Energy without explicit projection: Autoencoder Experiments

 The full mapping to the rotated latent space can be considered as an encoding which maps each input image to a vector $(p_1,\ldots,p_d)$ where $p_k$ is the value of the coordinate in the direction of the $k$th (deep) principal component.
 We are interested in the question: How canonical is this encoding?
-In other words, if we train two autoencoders independently from different random weights, producing two encodings $E_1:$~${\rm Image}\mapsto (p_1,\ldots,p_d)$ and $E_2: {\rm Image}\mapsto (q_1,\ldots,q_d)$, how similar are these two mappings?
+In other words, if we train two autoencoders independently from different random weights, producing two encodings $E_1: {\rm Img}\mapsto (p_1,\ldots,p_d)$ and $E_2: {\rm Img}\mapsto (q_1,\ldots,q_d)$, how similar are these two mappings?

-Figure~\ref{figure:correlation} (a) and (b) illustrate the correlation between the principal components of two such mappings.
+The images on the left side of Figure~\ref{figure:correlation} illustrate the cor\-relation between the principal components of two such mappings.
 We note that it is possible for principal components corresponding to close eigenvalues to be permuted, for example $p2$ and $p3$ in Figure~\ref{figure:eigendigits} (a) and (c), which would appear as slightly off-diagonal terms in Figure~\ref{figure:correlation}.
-It is also possible for the positive and negative eigenvectors to be inverted, for example $p4$ in Figure~\ref{figure:eigendigits} (a)~and~(c), which would show up in Figure~\ref{figure:correlation} as diagonal terms which are negative (red) rather than positive (blue).
+It is also possible for the positive and negative eigenvectors to be inverted, for example $p4$ in Figure~\ref{figure:eigendigits} (a) and (c), which would appear in Figure~\ref{figure:correlation} as diagonal terms which are negative (red) rather than positive (blue).